libraryofcelsus/Aetherius_AI_Assistant/readme.md

 6. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui

 Oobabooga Text-Ui just changed how their api works.
-The most up to date version that works is snapshot-2023-10-29
+The most up to date version that works is snapshot-2023-11-05
+This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**

 7. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
 Then click apply and restart the interface.